 The Wakefield court rolls are one of the treasures of our archive collections and have been inscribed on the UNESCO Memory of the World Register.

-Parts of the court rolls have been transcribed and published, starting in 1891.
-Several rolls were published in the YAHS Record Series, between 1901 and 1945.
-These are now available as Cambridge University Press reprints
+A number of court rolls were transcribed and published in the Society's Record Series around the beginning of the 20th century.
+These are now available as Cambridge University Press reprints.

 In 1974 the Society launched a new Wakefield Court Rolls series.
 The rolls are translated from Latin to English, and their contents summarised in calendar form rather than a word-for-word transcription.
 With an explanatory introduction and an index of persons, places and other topics, they are thus a valuable source for all researchers, including local and family historians.
 The WCR series general editor, Dr Brian Barber, provides background on the Wakefield court rolls, the archive and publications, in a downloadable document. .Early volumes have also been digitised by the Internet Archive and are available online.

 Publication of this special series ceased with the issue of Volume 21 in 2021.
 In future, any further Court Rolls edited for publication will appear in the Record Series.
 If you are interested in editing a Court Roll for publication please contact the General Editor